-- Just facing the person will let them know that you do not want to be involved.
-Plus it will send a strong message to the office that you are not one to come to with gossip.
+- Just facing the person will let them know you do not want to be involved.
+Plus, it will send a strong message to the office that you are not one to come to with gossip.

-- Confronting them also takes away, some of, their power to backstab you and the other person.
+- Confronting them also removes some of their power to backstab you and the other person.
 By calling their behavior, once they try to backstab, the power of surprise is gone, and you can call them out publically for their acts.